-For art exhibitions 10% discount on tickets.
-For all music, concerts and danceperformances 20% discount on ticket
+For all music concerts and dance performances 15% discount on ticket

 The Rome Auditorium is a multi-functional complex dedicated to music, contributing to enrich the already immense patrimony of the Eternal City.

 The project is dominated by three “harmonic cases” that seem to fly above a sea of vegetation.